**Please contact us for a free 15 minute initial telephone consultation**

 *What happens if you think my child is autistic and meets criteria for ADHD?

 If a decision is made to diagnose your child with Autism and ADHD, we will write a full report for you to keep and share with relevant professionals.
 Within this report, we will make some suggestions for things that might be helpful in supporting your child at home and at school but please be advised this list will not be exhaustive as each child has different needs.
 We will highlight strengths and skills as well as support needs.
 We will make you aware of free services available to young people with a diagnosis and what school can be doing to guide you in accessing this type of support in your area.
 We offer post diagnostic support sessions if you would like to discuss your child’s specific needs after diagnosis.
 These are costed individually.
 Please enquire for further details.
-Information can be found here.
+Further information can be found here.

 *Do you prescribe medication for ADHD?